egarbarino/safari_gke_2/lesson_1/README.md

 This course is also self-contained and does not demand advanced knowledge in areas such as cloud, virtualization, or programming.

 Not even proficiency in Docker is required.
-Since Kubernetes is effectively a Docker host, the reader can experiment with Docker and public Docker images found in Docker Hub for the first time on the Google Cloud Platform itself without installing the Docker runtime on their local machine.
+Since Kubernetes is effectively a Docker host, you can experiment with Docker and public Docker images found in Docker Hub for the first time on the Google Cloud Platform itself without installing the Docker runtime on your local machine.

 Now, in terms of concrete learning objectives, ...